Dirk Benedict: Career

 Benedict's film debut was in the 1972 film Georgia, Georgia.
 When the New York run for Butterflies Are Free ended, he received an offer to repeat his performance in Hawaii, opposite Barbara Rush.
 While there, he appeared as a guest lead on Hawaii Five-O. The producers of a horror film called Sssssss (1973) saw Benedict's performance in Hawaii Five-O and promptly cast him as the lead in that movie.
 He next played the psychotic wife-beating husband of Twiggy in her American film debut, W (1974).
 Benedict starred in the television series Chopper One, which aired for one season in 1974.
 He made two appearances in Charlie's Angels.
 He also appeared on the Donny & Marie variety show.

 Benedict's career break came in 1978 when he appeared as Lieutenant Starbuck in the movie and television series Battlestar Galactica.
-The same year Benedict starred in the TV film Cruise into Terror, and appeared in the ensemble movie Scavenger Hunt the following year.
+The same year, Benedict starred in the TV film, Cruise into Terror, and appeared in the ensemble movie, Scavenger Hunt the following year.

 1980s and 1990s

 In 1980, Benedict starred alongside Linda Blair in an action-comedy movie called Ruckus.
-In 1983, Dirk gained further popularity as con man Lieutenant Templeton "Face" Peck in 1980s action television series The A-Team.
-He played "Faceman" from 1982 to 1986, although the series didn't air until January 1983, and the final episode wasn't shown until 1987 rebroadcasts.
+In 1983, Dirk gained further popularity as con man Templeton "Faceman" Peck in 1980s action television series The A-Team.
+He played "Face" from 1982 to 1986, although the series didn't air until January 1983, and the final episode wasn't shown until 1987 rebroadcasts.
 The second season episode "Steel" includes a scene at Universal Studios where Face is seen looking bemused as a Cylon walks by him as an in-joke to his previous role in Battlestar Galactica.
 The clip is incorporated into the series' opening credit sequence from season 3 onward.

 In 1986, Benedict starred as low-life band manager Harry Smilac in the movie Body Slam along with Lou Albano, Roddy Piper, and cameo appearances by Freddie Blassie, Ric Flair, and Bruno Sammartino.
-His character Smilac ends up managing the pro-wrestler "Quick Rick" Roberts (Piper) and faces opposition by Captain Lou and his wrestling tag-team "the Cannibals".
+His character Smilac ends up managing the pro-wrestler "Quick Rick" Roberts (Piper) and faces opposition by Captain Lou Murano (Albano) and his wrestling tag-team "the Cannibals".

 In 1987, Benedict took the title role of Shakespeare's Hamlet at the Abbey Theatre in Manhattan.
 Both his performance and the entire production were lambasted by critics.
 Benedict starred in the 1989 TV film Trenchcoat in Paradise.

 In 1991, Benedict starred in Blue Tornado, playing Alex, call sign Fireball, an Italian Air Force fighter pilot.
 Benedict published an autobiography, Confessions of a Kamikaze Cowboy: A True Story of Discovery, Acting, Health, Illness, Recovery, and Life (Avery Publishing ISBN 0895294796).
 In 1993, Benedict starred in Shadow Force.

 Benedict also appeared as Jake Barnes in the 1996 action-adventure film Alaska.